CarlosAndres12/Wadl-Php-Parser/README.md

 ===============
 The Te.php file create a WadlApplication object that parse the wadl file.

-WadlTest dont have implementation yet
+WadlTest.php dont have implementation yet.